35 Popular Middle Eastern Foods

 So, it’s no surprise that some of the world’s most vibrant, fragrant, and delicious tastes originate here.
 Middle Eastern cuisine, one of the latest gastronomic trends, has incredible richness because of the influence of many nations and cultures.

-Each local cuisine has its own delicacies, from Bahrain to Iran, Kuwait to Lebanon, Jordan to Turkey.
+Each local cuisine has its own delicacies, from Bahrain to Iran, Kuwait, and Qatar to Lebanon, Jordan and Turkey.
 From spices to herbs, from animal-based foods to vegetarian sauces, please join us on a journey to get to know this incredibly original and rich cuisine.

 We invite all you food lovers who are passionate about trying authentic dishes.
 We have compiled 35 dishes of rich cuisine just for you.
 Warning: after this article, you may want to pack your bags and go on a trip to the Middle East.